Brukols/Epitech-NanoTekSpice/README.md

 # NanoTekSpice

 NanoTekSpice is an Epitech project.
-The goal was to simulate eletric circuit.
+The goal was to simulate an eletric circuit.

 ## Description